hp4k1h5/agora/README.md

 ## 🦙 alpaca trading

-**⚠ disclaimer: iexcli's trading integration is in early _alpha_ and it is not recommended for use with real money accounts.** Per the [LICENSE](./LICENSE), neither hp4k1h5 nor any contributors to this repository, nor iexcli make any guarantees or claims regarding the status of trades executed via iexcli.
+**⚠ disclaimer: agora's trading integration is in early _alpha_ and it is not recommended for use with real money accounts.** Per the [LICENSE](./LICENSE), neither hp4k1h5 nor any contributors to this repository, nor agora make any guarantees or claims regarding the status of trades executed via agora.
-Please consult a financial professional before deciding whether to use iexcli for live, real-money trading.
+Please consult a financial professional before deciding whether to use agora for live, real-money trading.
 While trading integration is in development, it is recommended to only use "paper" accounts with no real-money value, although the user is free to make their own judgement.